zita-ch/bipedal-robot-learning-collection/README.md

 # bipedal-robot-learning-collection
-Collection of high-quality robo learning papers for bipedal robots.
+This repo contains links for high-quality robo learning papers for bipedal robots, which may do a service for easy writing of literature review in papers.